MahmadSharaf/Cheat-Sheets/Product Management/Nanodegree/Nanodegree.md

 ### Who works with PM

 - PMs work with pretty much everyone.
 They act as a central hub, and they help the larger team to connect all the dots.
-- Design
+- **Design**
-	- Design what the product looks like
+	- Design what the product looks like.
-	- Design how users should be able to interact with the product
+	- Design how users should be able to interact with the product.
-	- Make sure we're solving the right problems for users
+	- Make sure we're solving the right problems for users.
-	- Aligns on problem definition and scope
+	- Aligns on problem definition and scope.
-	- Review PRDs and mocks
+	- Review PRDs and mocks.
 	- Compromise on ideal design solution vs technical limitations or timeline pressure.
-- Research
+- **Research**
-	- Provide market, user, and product insights
+	- Provide market, user, and product insights.
-	- Help answer important questions
+	- Help answer important questions.
-	- Get feedback from usability testing
+	- Get feedback from usability testing.
-	- Align on research priorities and questions to answer
+	- Align on research priorities and questions to answer.
-	- Share research findings with PMs
+	- Share research findings with PMs.
-	- Participate in research together
+	- Participate in research together.
-- Engineering
+- **Engineering**
-	- Solve challenging technical products
+	- Solve challenging technical products.
-	- Build and maintain the product
+	- Build and maintain the product.
-	- Review requirements, PRD, and mocks
+	- Review requirements, PRD, and mocks.
-	- Discuss feasibility and timelines with PMs
+	- Discuss feasibility and timelines with PMs.
-	- Create a plan for tackling technical debt
+	- Create a plan for tackling technical debt.
-- Technical Program Manager (TPM) / Program Manager (PgM)
+- **Technical Program Manager (TPM) / Program Manager (PgM)**
-	- Manage the project
+	- Manage the project.
-	- Keep the team on a schedule
+	- Keep the team on a schedule.
-	- Report status of projects
+	- Report status of projects.
-	- Flag any risks and slips in schedule
+	- Flag any risks and slips in schedule.
-	- Go through prioritization exercises with PMs
+	- Go through prioritization exercises with PMs.
-	- Discuss timelines with PMs
+	- Discuss timelines with PMs.
-	- Review roadmap with PMs
+	- Review roadmap with PMs.
-- QA
+- **QA**
-	- Make sure the product works
+	- Make sure the product works.
-	- Document bugs
+	- Document bugs.
-	- Increase testing capabilities
+	- Increase testing capabilities.
-	- Review PRD
+	- Review PRD.
-	- Review test plan and expected behaviors
+	- Review test plan and expected behaviors.
-	- Flag bugs and prioritize bugs
+	- Flag bugs and prioritize bugs.
-- Data Science
+- **Data Science**
-	- Provide insights from data and experimentation
+	- Provide insights from data and experimentation.
-	- Quantify impact
+	- Quantify impact.
-- Marketing/PR
+- **Marketing/PR**
-	- Explain the product to users
+	- Explain the product to users.
-	- Manage web and social presence
+	- Manage web and social presence.
-	- Lead user acquisition campaigns
+	- Lead user acquisition campaigns.
-	- Organize press events
+	- Organize press events.
-	- Align with PM on Marketing priorities
+	- Align with PM on Marketing priorities.
-	- Discuss with PM on product positioning
+	- Discuss with PM on product positioning.
-	- Review with PM on launch announcements and presentations
+	- Review with PM on launch announcements and presentations.
-- Sales
+- **Sales**
-	- Sell the product
+	- Sell the product.
-	- Build relationships with customers
+	- Build relationships with customers.
-	- Insight into customer sentiment
+	- Insight into customer sentiment.
-	- Discuss features that would drive sales enablement
+	- Discuss features that would drive sales enablement.
-	- Discuss feedback from customers and product shortcomings
+	- Discuss feedback from customers and product shortcomings.
-	- Review roadmap and upcoming features
+	- Review roadmap and upcoming features.
-- Support
+- **Support**
-	- Help users when they run into problems
+	- Help users when they run into problems.
-	- Track top issues users encounter
+	- Track top issues users encounter.
-	- Improve support processes and tooling
+	- Improve support processes and tooling.
-	- Discuss top customers issues
+	- Discuss top customers issues.
-	- Discuss supportability
+	- Discuss supportability.
-- Legal & Privacy
+- **Legal & Privacy**
-	- Compliance with the law and privacy regulations
+	- Compliance with the law and privacy regulations.
 	- Make sure data is being collected with purpose, stored appropriately, and deleted when no longer needed.
-	- Review flows and messaging
+	- Review flows and messaging.
-	- Review data collection and storage
+	- Review data collection and storage.
-	- Discuss new legal and privacy requirements
+	- Discuss new legal and privacy requirements.
-	- Reduce the product’s risk
+	- Reduce the product’s risk.
-- Policy
+- **Policy**
-	- create rules for how the product can be used
+	- Create rules for how the product can be used.
-- Ops
+- **Ops**
-	- help deliver the product to users
+	- Help deliver the product to users.
-- Internationalization (i18n)
+- **Internationalization (i18n)**
-	- Get the product to additional countries and languages
+	- Get the product to additional countries and languages.

-### Further Research
+### Further Readings

 -   [What To Expect as a PM from Startup to Scale Up, to Corporates](https://productcoalition.com/what-to-expect-as-a-pm-from-startup-to-scale-up-to-corporates-part-1-of-3-e7478117dd2b)
 -   [What It Takes to Become a Great Product Manager](https://hbr.org/2017/12/what-it-takes-to-become-a-great-product-manager)